tommp/SA-algorithm/README.md

 sa-algorithm
 ============

-Implementation of the simulated annealing algorithm with eggcarton problem solution and the wire challange.
+Implementation of the simulated annealing algorithm with eggcarton problem solution.